thomasdevl/RobotPrintempsDesSciences/README.md

 # Robot Maze Adventure

 Welcome to **Robot Maze Adventure**, a fun and educational 2D game designed for primary school children.
-Created for "Le Printemps des Sciences" at Université catholique de Louvain La Neuve, this game is part of a bigger course that aims to teach kids the basics of sorting and ordering data through an engaging and interactive games and challenges.
+Created for "Le Printemps des Sciences" at Université catholique de Louvain La Neuve, this game is part of a bigger course that aims to teach kids the basics of sorting and ordering data through engaging and interactive games and challenges.

 ## Table of Contents
 - [Introduction](#introduction)